 The simple explanation is that Metformin protects your body by lowering cholesterol and preventing low-density lipoproteins – ‘bad cholesterol’ - from attaching to blood platelets and arteries.
 The lower cholesterol level can be achieved and a reduction in the risk of blood clotting.
 Tests in 2002 suggest that it also acts as an antioxidant.

 By stabilizing sugar levels, undertaking a Metformin diet is potent in curbing cravings for sugary food – especially useful in weight control and encouraging a healthy attitude to eating.

-Diabetes is believed by many gerontologists (who study ageing) to be an example of accelerated or premature ageing.
+Diabetes is believed by many gerontologists (who study aging) to be an example of accelerated or premature aging.
 Addressing age-related diabetes and the prevention of sugar cravings, together with improved body composition, insulin use and the stabilization of sugar levels, can only help to promote increased longevity.

 Primarily, it contains metformin hydrochloride – the chemical that actively decreases the liver’s production of glucose.
 It also includes magnesium stearate, emulsifiers and delayed release agents - these all help bind the properties of the treatment, make it easy to swallow and release the ingredients at the right time in the right amounts.